 Does this mean that there are no real guidelines for SEO prices?
 Not really.
 Even though the cost of SEO can vary widely, quotes usually fall under one of two categories:

-- On-Time SEO Audit this is a great option to “get started” a one time fee for an agency or SEO consultant to create a detailed audit about your website so you can see what needs to be fixed and optimized.
-There are some free tools for SEO audits that give you about 10% of the data or you can pay an agency or SEO consultant to manually create a detailed SEO audit.
+This is a great option to “get started” a one time fee for an agency or SEO consultant to create a detailed audit about your website so you can see what needs to be fixed and optimized.
+There are some free tools for SEO audits that give you about 10% of the data or you can pay an agency or SEO consultant to manually create a SEO audit.
 The cost for a manually created audit varies from $1,500 to $10,000, with the average cost in Canada being $2,500.

 Both models have their advantages, so your actual cost will be determined by your particular needs, but to give you at least a baseline to judge by, the average hourly rate in Canada is $150 per hour, with individual services ranging from $100 to $300+.
 Monthly SEO typically costs between $650 (low end), $2000 (average) to $5000+ (high end) again depending on a number of factors;